“Wine is bottled poetry.” – Robert Louis Stevenson

 Wine tasting affords one the opportunity to sample a variety of wines in a cost-efficient manner.
 A tasting can take place in a winery, tasting room, friend’s home, or at a special event.
 Recently, I had the opportunity to meet and learn from some of Mendocino County’s finest winemakers at The Taste of Mendocino, held in San Francisco last month.
 It was an educational experience that allowed me to ask questions, learn about wines and grapes and expose my palette to newfound taste.

-Cheryl McMillian of Lazy Creek Vineyards in Philo, Calif. compels tasters, especially beginners, to “be open minded and not afraid to try new wines.”
+Cheryl McMillian of Lazy Creek Vineyards in Philo, California, compels tasters, especially beginners, to “be open-minded and not afraid to try new wines.”

-Whether you are planning to visit a tasting room for the first or hundredth time, here are a few etiquette tips of dos and don’ts for wine tasting to keep in mind:
+Whether you are planning to visit a tasting room for the first or hundredth time, here are a few wine tasting etiquette tips of dos and don’ts for wine tasting to keep in mind:

 1. Perfume, cologne, scented hair sprays or any strong smelling products are frowned upon at tasting events.

 Naomi Smith, District Manager of Maisons Marques et Domaines, shares that “taste is a smell.”
 Smell is a very important part of the tasting experience and strong odors can interfere with a taster’s overall judgment.

 2. Tap into the knowledge of the wine pourer, concierge or winemaker.

 These experts are there to assist in explaining the wines.
 Take advantage of the “full experience” by learning about the flavors, color, grapes, aging process, etc. Smith suggests that you ask a lot of questions, but be mindful of other customers by not monopolizing the server.

 3. Review the tasting menu before being served to obtain a general understanding of the varietals and flavor profiles of the wines.